Software-Natives-OSS/cicd_sim/README.md

 - Artifact store (e.g. Artifactory)
 - Conan

-Within this environment, the user can safely and effortlessly test what happens if versions are use the one or the other way.
+Within this environment, the user can safely and effortlessly test what happens if project/packge artifacts are set to certain versions.

-This project is implemented in Python 3.
+This project is implemented in Python 3 and licensed under MIT.

 ## Introduction